Nevue Fine Art Marketing

 Make sure there is a point to every post you make.

-That doesn’t mean that every post has to be super serious, but it does need to have a purpose.
+That doesn’t mean every post has to be super serious, but it must have a purpose.

 For one thing, it wears out your audience’s patience.